YesselmanLab/rna_motif_library/README.md

 ## CSV documentation

 When running is finished you may see a number of new CSVs with data inside the package directory.<br>
-Here I will describe the most important CSVs.
+Here we will describe the most important CSVs.

 interactions.csv - shows the size of each motif (in nucleotides) and number of each type (base:base/sugar/phos/aa/etc) of interaction within a motif